uakirmak/bioinformatics-course-project/README.md

     It will generate an estimate gene expression level for each sample (.h5 files)

-- DGE and PCE:
+- DGE and PCE

     In analysis folder, file ....r is for apply DGE and PCA to generate most significant transcripts from .h5 abundance files

-- ML Analysis:
+- ML Analysis
-    In analysis folder:
+    In analysis folder

     log2_transformed_1197_raw_transcripts.csv: 1197 raw transcripts